 Your Antarctic adventure begins with a three-hour flight from Punta Arenas to King George Island, in the South Shetland Islands.
 As you exit the airplane, the clear Antarctic air fills your lungs for the first time.
 Explore the area surrounding Chile’s Frei Station and Russia’s Bellingshausen station, before boarding a Zodiac to embark your expedition vessel.

-Days 5-10: Antarctic Peninsula & South Shetland Islands
+Days 3-5: Antarctica Peninsula and South Shetland Islands

 Welcome Aboard the Ocean Adventurer

 The 132-passenger Ocean Adventurer is one of the very few vessels in the world purpose-built for expedition voyages to remote polar regions like Antarctica.
 Formerly known as the Sea Adventurer, she underwent a multi-million dollar refurbishment in 2017.
 The Adventurer has an ice-strengthened hull that allows the ship to navigate safely through icy waters that are not accessible to conventional cruise vessels.